esp/esp-js/examples/api/README.md

 `npm start`

-This will call babel to transpile app.js and run it via node.
+This will call babel to transpile app.jsx and run it via node.

 There are several examples in the readme, you'll get an option to select which example to run.